wp-plugins/listly/readme.txt

 Nobody questions if list posts work, we just believe there's a better way.
 We know social lists win.
 Making lists together is more fun.
 You can begin with just a few items - an imperfect list, then ask people to help.
 It's a never ending task, that your community drives.

-Your job in the list making process is to source ideas, ask questions (via list) and to start and share the lists so that others want to contribute and participate.
+Your job is to source & seed ideas.
+Ask questions in the form of lists.
+Start list and share them so that others want to contribute and participate.
+Don't attempt to be exhaustive and perfect.
+Leave gaps.

+Imperfection is sexy.
+[Brené Brown knows] it(http://www.ted.com/talks/brene_brown_on_vulnerability?language=en).
+[Yo Yo Ma does] too(https://www.youtube.com/watch?v=7mev2jwvJ-k&feature=youtu.be).
+In showing your imperfection you also help others shine.

 Collaborative lists that are embeddable & shareable will always outperform static HTML lists because your content can evolve over time & become distributed across the web as people reuse and embed your lists.